-These findings align with earlier research on cultural borders that cross national boundaries.
-In Canada and the United States, an example of such a space can be found in Cascadia, a distinct bio-cultural region that runs from Alaska, through British Columbia and into Washington, Oregon, and Idaho states.
-The unique histories of the region set it apart from others in North America, and while Cascadia has no distinct geo-political boundaries of its own, it does have imposing physical barriers (rugged mountains and coastlines, for example), and a cultural orientation that differs from other parts of the continent.
-In both the case of Cascadia and the online cultures of extremist social movements, research shows that national and cultural borders do not always overlap.
-In some cases, national boundaries matter much less than cultural.
+The research shows that these aterritorial spaces have These findings align with earlier research on cultural become ideal sites for recruitment into radicalized and borders that cross national boundaries.
+In Canada and extremist movements.
+More than that, these spaces the United States, an example of such a space can be are now crucial to the planning and execution of offline found in Cascadia, a distinct bio-cultural region that activities, from rallies or marches to insurrections, as runs from Alaska, through British Columbia and into the events of January 6th, 2020, in Washington, DC Washington, Oregon, and Idaho states.
+The unique illustrate.
+Those who engaged in violent and illegal histories of the region set it apart from others in North actions at the Capitol did not organize in clandestine America, and while Cascadia has no distinct geo-political groups in the backs of pubs or movement safehouses, boundaries of its own, it does have imposing physical as they may have in the past.
+Groups today meet in barriers (rugged mountains and coastlines, for example), restricted channels and forums while riding the bus to and a cultural orientation that differs from other parts school or work, while sitting alone at home, or while of the continent.
+In both the case of Cascadia and the spending time with their families and friends.
+There is no online cultures of extremist social movements, research easy way to identify and surveil them, and no foolproof shows that national and cultural borders do not always way of tracking them down.
+Thanks to social media and digital technologies, radicalized and extremist activists overlap.
+In some cases, national boundaries matter much less than cultural. can meet, network, and organize actions without ever having to meet in person and, should their online spaces be discovered and shut down, they can readily move to a Conclusion new one, taking their online culture with them.

-When visualized, North America is a space overflowing with thickly layered borders and bordering processes.
-Some, like Indigenous boundaries, stretch back centuries and more, while others-though recent-span the borders between nations and produce distinct identities that see national boundaries as just one more element in the complexity of cultural terrain.
-The research shows that whether discussing biocultural spaces like Cascadia, or digital spaces like 4chan, 8kun, or reddit, cultural boundaries often remain crucial to understanding the motivations and identities of the people affiliated with them
+When visualized.
+North America is a space overflowing Policymakers must adapt to this new reality by rethinking with thickly layered borders and bordering processes. the ways that they rely on territoriality in their work.
+Too Some, like Indigenous boundaries, stretch back centuries often, when discussing surveillance or law-enforcement and more, while others-though recent-span the strategies, policy ends at the border.
+Even if an extremist borders between nations and produce distinct identities has no previous criminal record, and no record of that see national boundaries as just one more element associating with gangs or extremist movements in in the complexity of cultural terrain.
+The research shows offline spaces, they might very well have extensive that whether discussing biocultural spaces like Cascadia, connections online.
+While not suggesting the formation